YidaChen/cisco-cheatsheet/README.md

 # Cisco cheat sheet

-This is a Cisco reference sheet wich is geared toward ...
+This is a Cisco reference sheet which is geared toward practical usage.
 Feel free to create a pull request for suggestions.
 This cheat sheet is based on the [LaTeX cheat sheet](http://wch.github.io/latexsheet/) by [Winston Chang](https://github.com/wch).

 PNG images of the reference sheet: